 • Respiratory disease: Use with caution in patients with preexisting respiratory compromise (hypoxia), COPD or other obstructive pulmonary disease, and kyphoscoliosis or other skeletal disorder which may alter respiratory function; critical respiratory depression may occur, even at therapeutic dosages.

-• Seizure disorders: May induce or aggravate seizures; use with caution in patients with seizure disorders (use is contraindicated in the Canadian labeling).
+• Seizure disorders: May induce or aggravate seizures; use with caution in patients with seizure disorders.

 • Thyroid dysfunction: Use with caution in patients with thyroid dysfunction.